Skip to content

 What continues

-Technology companies established in Brussels continue their activities normally.
-Existing contracts and public procurement continue to be executed.
+Technology firms based in Brussels continue their operations.
+Existing contracts and public procurement are still being executed.

 • University research

-Brussels universities (ULB, VUB, UCLouvain Saint-Louis) continue their digital technology research programmes within their existing budgets.
+Brussels universities (ULB, VUB, UCLouvain Saint-Louis) continue their digital-technology research programmes.

 Impact indicators